 This quickstart guide assumes your environment satisfies GCHP’s requirements.
-This means you should load a compute environment such that programs like cmake and mpirun are available before continuing.
+This means you should load a compute environment so that programs like cmake and mpirun are available before continuing.
 If you do not have some of GCHP’s software dependencies, you can find instructions for installing GCHP’s external dependencies in our Spack instructions.
 More detailed instructions on downloading, compiling, and running GCHP can be found in the User Guide.

 1. Clone GCHP¶

 gcuser:~$ git clone https://github.com/geoschem/GCHP.git ~/GCHP gcuser:~$ cd ~/GCHP

 Checkout the GEOS-Chem version that you want to use:

 gcuser:~/GCHP$ git checkout 13.0.0-beta.1